alptekinsarilar/alptekinsarilar/README.md

 - 👋 Hi, I’m @alptekinsarilar
-- 👀 I’m interested in Software Testing
+- 👀 I’m interested in Back-end and DevOps
-- 🌱 I’m currently learning Bash Scripting
+- 🌱 I’m currently learning Spring Boot
-- 💞️ I’m looking to collaborate on Software Development in Test with the help of automation
+- 💞️ I’m looking to collaborate on Software Development Cycle
 - 📫 How to reach me alptekinsarilar@gmail.com

 <!---